Perdu/wombat/README.md

   The other server_*.yml etc. correspond to equivalent files for various use cases.
   Note that node.yml, server.yml and optout.yml can be run multiple times without problem.

-The system comports several modes:
+The system can be run in different modes:
 - blind_mode=false: the server has to be directly queried to give any information about devices.
 - blind_mode=true, using_sensor=false: a Wi-Fi dongle is plugged to the server and detect close devices.
 Timelines are sent to the front-end (frontend_ip),